irabinovitch/devopsdays-web/content/events/2018-silicon-valley/conduct.md

 +++
 Title = "Conduct"
 Type = "event"
-Description = "Code of conduct for devopsdays siliconvalley 2018"
+Description = "Code of conduct for devopsdays silicon-valley 2018"
 +++

 Please read the anti-harassment policy and code of conduct following the important contact information: